Support for Professionals

 “I felt very out of my depth when a child in my class was bereaved.
 I didn’t know what to say or do.
 Thank you FiG for helping me!”.

 It is important to be prepared, and to have a clear strategy in place.
-Be reassured that a supportive, well-informed school or professional can make a very positive difference to a family or school community going through the most difficult of times.
+Be reassured that a supportive, well-informed school or professional can make a truly positive difference to a family, school community or work place going through the most difficult of times.

 Making an online donation to Families in Grief couldn’t be simpler.
 Please help us be there for grieving families.